hari-pad/ued-bragg/README.md

 # ued-bragg
-A Python code to analyze and plot Bragg peak dynamics as a function of time, in a UED dataset.
+A Python code to analyze time-resolved electron diffraction data.
+The code fits, extracts, and plots the dynamics of selected Bragg peaks.